ConnorSweeneyDev/.config/readme.md

 Now, inside the `.setup` field start adding plugins, do so in the following pattern (with some exceptions below):
 - Add the line to `lua\main\lazy.lua` and restart neovim.
 - If it needs one, add an `after\plugin\[PLUGIN].lua` file for the plugin and restart neovim.
+- Customize the file to your liking.
-- Test the functionality of the plugin.
+- Test the plugin.

 The following plugins require some extra or different steps:
 - Helpers &rightarrow; Some plugins are only here to help other plugins and files which you can remove if you don't need, these are:
-  - plenary.nvim
+  - plenary.nvim &rightarrow; Required by telescope.nvim and harpoon.
-  - lacasitos.nvim
+  - lacasitos.nvim &rightarrow; Required by the `lua\main\util.lua` file.
-  - nui.nvim
+  - nui.nvim &rightarrow; Required by noice.nvim.
-  - nvim-web-devicons
+  - nvim-web-devicons &rightarrow; Required by most plugins that use icons.
 - Yanky &rightarrow; This plugin requires telescope to be installed, so make sure to do that first.
 - Leap &rightarrow; This should be installed at the same time as leap-by-word.nvim, `after\plugin\leap.lua` requires both of these plugins to be installed.
 - Colorscheme &rightarrow; vim-transparent and vscode.nvim should both be installed at the same time, their plugin file is `after\plugin\colors.lua`.
 You don't have to use that combination of plugins, but the file assumes you are and lualine is also set up to use the vscode colorscheme.
-- Lualine &rightarrow; The corresponding `after\plugin\lualine.lua` file contains a lot of code that references specific plugins, but will not cause any errors if any are missing, so you can remove unnecessary lines if you want, and you can also change the colorscheme to the one you want to use, but none of this is necessary.
 - Noice &rightarrow; This plugin requires nvim-notify to be installed, so make sure to do that first.
 - Treesitter &rightarrow; After following the pattern, you should see it compiling languages - don't touch your keyboard until this is finished, though it is common to get errors at this point, if you do, generally restarting neovim a few